OWASP/owasp-mastg/Document/Testcases/0x01d_OMTG-NET_Android.md

 nc localhost 1234 | sudo wireshark -k -S -i –
 ```

-* Capture all network traffic using intercept proxy, like [OWASP ZAP] or [Burp Suite].
-If you're able to see any traffic without installing RootCA on your device, then it means that intercepted traffic is not encrypted.
+* Capture all network traffic using intercept proxy, like [OWASP ZAP] or [Burp Suite] and observe whether all requests are using HTTPS instead of HTTP.

 > Please note, that some applications may not work with proxies like Burp or ZAP (because of customized HTTP/HTTPS implementation, or Cert Pinning).
 In such case you may use a VPN server to forward all traffic to your Burp/ZAP proxy.
 You can easily do this, using [Vproxy]